Overview

 ```

-**If you are not connected to a network environment, please follow the steps below**
+**If not connected to a network environment, please follow the procedure below**

 <details>